Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 Everyone is welcome to participate in the production of Plangothic Project.
 You can join our QQ group [1135661191](https://jq.qq.com/?_wv=1027&k=xRTzFAfD) for detailed discussion and questioning.

+**I am a Chinese mainland user, and there is no any overseas discussion group (like Telegram, Discord etc.) in this project.
+I apologize for the inconvenience caused by overseas users!**

 This is a long-term project.
 We would be grateful if you could promote the project to others.
 We are always looking for skilled, devoted font producers to join us.
 The project cannot be achieved without your promotion and encouragement.

 ### Main contributors